 - Function: Date

-The case is two piece, that is, the case body itself and the case back.
+The case is two-piece, that is, the case body itself and the case back.
 The raised bezel forms part of the main case.
 The case is 38 mm diameter which allows all important curvature to follow all the way through.
-The brushing to the case sides is accurate and uniform; very fine finishing that glow like a frosted finish under strong light.
+The brushing to the case sides is accurate and uniform; very fine finishing that glows like a frosted finish under strong light.
 The case and crystal combination are a perfect match.
 In the case of the 38 mm, a sapphire crystal is fittingly used, as it adds nicely to the feeling of solidity of the watch.

 The heart of the Khaki Field is an ETA 2804-2 at 28,800 beats per hour.
 The ETA 2804-2 offers automatic winding, hacking seconds, hand winding and a quickset date function.
 One desirable aspect of the ETA is the direct seconds arrangement.

-The watch is produced in four variations: a green dial with a canvas strap, black dial with a calfskin strap, black dial with a stainless steel strap, and an all black titanium watch.
+The watch is produced in four variations: a green dial with a canvas strap, black dial with a calfskin strap, black dial with a stainless steel strap, and an all-black titanium watch.